Groundwater conservation helped the imperiled aquifer and did not hurt the bottom line, farmers find.

 The vast Ogallala, an underground reserve stretching from South Dakota to Texas, was shrinking.
 If Sheridan County farmers kept pumping, their piece of the aquifer might effectively be tapped before their heirs had a chance to work land that families revered.

 So the farmers decided to use less.
 Taking advantage of a new state law, they agreed to cut water withdrawals by 20 percent per year through 2017.
-The self-restraint was a test of farming skills they thought they could pass.
+They saw the self-restraint as a test of their farming skills.
+They were confident they could pass.

 A pair of recent economic and hydrological assessments by Kansas State University and the Kansas Geological Survey found the group of roughly 60 farmers was right.
 Pumping restrictions did not damage farm profitability, and they aided the aquifer.
 In some cases, conservation even boosted earnings.
 The lessons, if spread widely, could ease pressure on one of the nation’s most important sources of irrigation water.